 We made a YouTube video last November (2011) for the very first batch we opened and it has 3,036 views!
 Holy kraut!
 I need to put up a blooper reel from that video because during filming, one of our photography lights tipped over, while on and exploded on contact with the carpet.
 I go silent and Jeremy is throwing out profanity, it was like Paranormal Activity meets the Food network and pretty hilarious.

 One viewer mentioned on YouTube that they just empty their crock by dumping it into a bowl.
 If you find that this could work for you – go for it!
 Our lid and edges get dusty during the 3 weeks, plus there’s the issue of the gutter water, so I prefer to use the tong method – also the crock is heavy.

 How Does it Taste?:

 Amazing!!!
 It is a million times better and more flavorful than any canned or bagged sauerkraut at the store that has been cooked and pasteurized.
 And I definitely like mine over most of the raw fermented brands.
-There’s only one brand I like to buy when we are ‘in between’ and that is Pickled Planet Organics.

 It’s true Jeremy didn’t used to like sauerkraut, he had a traumatic experience related to cooked sauerkraut in the Amana colonies.
 Whatever happened, it created an aversion.
 He was way skeptical of the crock purchase in the beginning and now he thinks sauerkraut is the best thing ever.